kmarufraj/nand2tetris/projects/4/README.md

-Goal: To build following chips:
+Goal: To build the following using Hack Machine Language:

 - [x] Fill
 - [x] Mult